sfranzyshen/wasm3_testing/wasm_apps/cpp/Readme.md

 ## Examples

-This directory contains two examples for Arduino app (sketch) that is compiled to WebAssembly.
+This directory contains two examples of Arduino app (sketch) that is compiled to WebAssembly.
 * **app_delay.cpp** this is the infamous strandtest example from the Adifruit_Neopixel project.
-* **app_nodelay.cpp** this is a rewite of the strandtest example to be non-blocking (use no delay()s)
+* **app_nodelay.cpp** this is a rewite of the strandtest example to be non-blocking (uses no delay()s)

-Compilation is performed using `wasicc` here, but `clang --target=wasm32` can be used as well.
-See `build.sh` for details.
+Compilation is performed using localized build tools provided by `wasi-sdk` See `build.sh` for details.